aery32/aery32-refguide/source/clsdrv/serial_port.rst

 constructor, defines the USART data direction, so be sure to select *periph_idma* and *periph_odma* classes properly.

-Now the end is as easy as calling
+Now we are ready to instantiate the Serial Port class driver.
+Do not forgot to enable after instantiated.

 .. code-block:: c++